jwestfall69/openkey-kabuki/README.md

 ![arduino ide settings](images/arduino_ide_settings.jpg)

 ## Installation
-**CRITICAL**: Prior to installing openkey-kabuki you need to verify you don't have the [The Dead Battery Society](http://www.arcadecollecting.com/dead/) mod installed on your mitchell or cps 1.5 D board.
+Prior to installing openkey-kabuki you should verify you don't have the [The Dead Battery Society](http://www.arcadecollecting.com/dead/) mod installed on your mitchell or cps 1.5 D board.
 Part of the DBS mod is to tie pin 28 of the kabuki CPU to GND.
-This pin is normally fed voltage from the battery to supply the CPU with power for its internal ram holding the key data.  openkey-kabuki is setup to supply this pin with power.
-Thus if both the DBS mod and openkey-kabuki are install it will result in a short.
-This will either cause damage to the openkey-kabuki or your arcade board.
+This pin is normally fed voltage from the battery/vcc to supply the CPU with power for its internal ram holding the key data.  openkey-kabuki will not function unless this is reverted.

 Below is how you can identify if the DBS mod is been installed and how to remove it.